Robert Kennedy (chemist)

-Robert (Bob) Kennedy (born 1962) is an American chemist specializing in bioanalytical chemistry including liquid chromatography, capillary electrophoresis, and microfluidics.
-He is currently the Hobart H. Willard Distinguished University Professor of Chemistry and the Chair of the Department of Chemistry at the University of Michigan.
+Robert Travis Kennedy is an American chemist specializing in bioanalytical chemistry including liquid chromatography, capillary electrophoresis, and microfluidics.
+He is currently the Hobart H. Willard Distinguished University Professor of Chemistry and the chair of the department of chemistry at the University of Michigan.
 He holds joint appointments with the Department of Pharmacology and Department Macromolecular Science and Engineering.
-Kennedy is an Associate Editor of Analytical Chemistry.
+Kennedy is an Associate Editor of Analytical Chemistry and ACS Measurement Science AU.

 Early life and education

 Kennedy was born on November 11, 1962, in Sault Ste.
 Marie, Michigan.
-He earned a Bachelor of Science degree in Chemistry at the University of Florida in 1984 and a Ph.D. from the University of North Carolina-Chapel Hill (UNC) in 1988 while working under James Jorgenson.
-He was an NSF post-doctoral fellow at UNC from 1989-1991 with R. Mark Wightman.
+He earned a Bachelor of Science degree in chemistry at the University of Florida in 1984 and a Ph.D. from the University of North Carolina-Chapel Hill (UNC) in 1988 while working under James Jorgenson.
+He was an NSF post-doctoral fellow at UNC from 1989 to 1991 with R. Mark Wightman.

 Academic career and research interests

 Kennedy became a professor of chemistry at the University of Florida in 1991.
 After 11 years, he moved to the University of Michigan.
-He has graduated approximately 70 graduate students.
-Kennedy’s research focuses on developing analytical instrumentation and methods that can help solve biological problems.
+He has graduated approximately 80 graduate students.
+Kennedy's research focuses on developing analytical instrumentation and methods that can help solve biological problems.
 He is considered a leader in the field of analytical chemistry, and an expert in endocrinology, neurochemistry, and high-throughput analysis.
 Major contributions to analytical chemistry include affinity probe capillary electrophoresis, in vivo neurochemical measurements, and ultra-high pressure liquid chromatography.
-He has been an Lilly Analytical Research Fellow, Alfred P. Sloan Fellow, NSF Presidential Faculty Fellow, and AAAS Fellow.
+He has been a Lilly Analytical Research Fellow, Alfred P. Sloan Fellow, NSF Presidential Faculty Fellow, and AAAS Fellow.